varrahan/tt-metrics-exporter/docs/guides/HOW_IT_WORKS.md

 - Prometheus exposition text for monitoring and alerting.
 - Structured JSON for inventory, debugging, and DRA-related consumers.

-The current node exporter is implemented in C++ with a small embedded HTTP server.
-Python is used only for the workload-side TTNN adapter; the current implementation does not use FastAPI.
+The production node exporter is implemented in Python.
+Starlette supplies the ASGI routes, Uvicorn supplies HTTP parsing and service lifecycle, Click owns command-line validation, and structlog provides structured rendering.
+Python is also used independently by the workload-side TTNN adapter.

 The implementation follows four important rules: